Age Concern: Heyday

-On 30 May 2006, Age Concern launched Heyday - marking the launch by carrying out the UK's biggest survey, asking 10 million people born in the 1940s and 1950s for views on issues such as ageism, pensions and health.Heyday' was launched as not-for-profit membership organisation for people planning for or in retirement.
-Heyday offered members access to expert advice on finances, work, retirement and health, as well as putting them in touch with one another, for a small annual subscription.
+On 30 May 2006, Age Concern launched Heyday – marking the launch by carrying out the UK's biggest survey, asking 10 million people born in the 1940s and 1950s for views on issues such as ageism, pensions, and health.

+Heyday was launched as a not-for-profit membership organisation for people planning for or in retirement.
+Heyday offered members access to expert advice on finances, work, retirement, and health, as well as putting them in touch with one another, for a small annual subscription.

-With ambitious membership targets, Heyday proved an expensive and controversial exercise within the Age Concern federation.
-Due to lower than expected membership take-up, Age Concern restructured the Heyday scheme to meet the low level of activity.
+With ambitious membership targets, Heyday proved an expensive and controversial exercise within the Age Concern Federation.
+Due to lower-than-expected membership take-up, Age Concern restructured the Heyday scheme to meet the low level of activity.

-Shortly after a Charity Commission report made a number of recommendations, Heyday announced that the scheme would close on 31 March 2009, noting that Heyday would maintain a presence on the Age Concern website.
+Shortly after a Charity Commission report made several recommendations, Heyday announced that the scheme would close on 31 March 2009, noting that Heyday would maintain a presence on the Age Concern website.

 The charity commissioned Sir Christopher Kelly to investigate the project.
 His 2009 report concluded that Age Concern had lost over £22 million on the venture.